seriousCookies/portfolio/README.md

   </p>

 ### About The Project
 My personal portfolio.
 I decided to build this portfolio as a way to display some of my past projects as well as some of the ones I am currently working on.
-I chose to use Gatsby as a simple and fast way to build this portfolio and to continue developing my skills in React
+I chose to use Gatsby as a simple and fast way to build this portfolio and to continue developing my skills in React.

 ### Built With